GBP/USD is consolidating near term – Commerzbank

 Editors’ Picks

-GBP/USD is trading around 1.3150, in familiar ranges.
-The UK parliament reconvenes after the holidays and is set to advance PM Johnson's Brexit bill.
-Mid-East tensions have diminished.
+GBP/USD is trading close to 1.3150 as the UK parliament resumes its debates on the Brexit bill.
+The EU's Ursula von der Leyen is set to meet UK PM Johnson to discuss the next steps.

-Forex Today: Markets recovering from Mid-East shock, Bitcoin shoots higher, US data eyed
+Forex Today: Gold breaches $1,600 after Iran strikes US base, Bitcoin surges, US data eyed

-Middle East: The market mood has improved after several tense days.
-Oil prices are sliding while stocks are on the rise.
-Gold is holding onto some of its gains.
+Iran fired missiles against US military bases in Iraq, claiming it was a measured response to last week's killing of the top Iranian general.
+President Donald Trump tweets that all is well